shubham8622/street-style-landing-page/readme.md

-# Project 1 - Project 1 - Street Style Hero Section
+# Project 1 Street Style Hero Section

 * This project is a landing page which heavily relies on CSS Positions.